You have a Macbook Air or Pro, and you need a reliable word processor. What is the best choice for you? Microsoft Word or Apple Pages?

 But this version is not supported on Macs using macOS High Sierra, Mojave, or new versions.

-If you want to use Word or other Office apps on a new MacBook Pro or MacBook Air, it is going to cost quite a lot of money to upgrade to Office 2016 or Office 2019.
+If you want to use Word or other Office apps on a new MacBook Pro or MacBook Air, it will cost quite a lot of money to upgrade to Office 2016 or Office 2019.

 I have Word for Mac on three laptops.
 But I’m not sure I will install it on my new computers in the future.

-The price to upgrade is very expensive, depending on which versions of Word you select.
+The price to upgrade is expensive, depending on which versions of Word you select.

 For a yearly personal Office 365 for Mac subscription, it will cost me 3 cents short of $180.00.
 The price depends on which country you are in and which version of Office 365 you can choose.

 However, if you want to try Office on your Mac, you can get a one-month free trial version.